artemave/REST-assured/README.markdown

 ## Usage

 You are going to need ruby >= 1.8.7.

-Make sure database adapter present:
+First make sure database adapter present:

     bash$ gem install mysql # or sqlite